-Here are ten top things to do in Dubbo.
+Here are ten of the best things to do in Dubbo.

-Drop in to the Dubbo Visitor Information Centre and collect a map (or go online and download one) for the self-guided Dubbo City Heritage Walk.
-The walk takes in many ornate heritage-listed buildings around town.
+Drop in to the Dubbo Visitor Information Centre and collect a map for the self-guided Dubbo City Heritage Walk, which takes in many of the ornate heritage-listed buildings around town.
 Keep an eye out for the very elaborate Court House building and the intricate architecture of St Brigid’s Catholic Church.
 They are absolutely beautiful.
 Each site you visit has its own story.
 You’ll also learn about some of the shady characters (from bushrangers to underworld figures) who have called Dubbo home over the decades.

 The gaol doesn’t gloss over the darkest moments in Australian prison history.
 See the hangman’s kit and gallows, and experience what it was like to be in a super dark solitary confinement cell.
 For those with a thirst for history and adrenaline, the Beyond the Grave Tour offers access to the gaol after dark (adults only).
 There’s also a kid-friendly theatrical Twilight Tour offered during school holidays.